biocore/empress/README.md

 ### Empire plots!
 Side-by-side integration of tree and PCoA plots

-Now that you are familiar with basics, let’s try something a bit more advanced.
+Now that you are familiar with basics, let's try something a bit more advanced.
 One of the unique features of Empress is its ability to integrate a tree plot with an [Emperor](http://biocore.github.io/emperor) ordination plot and visualize them side-by-side (we've taken to calling these Empire plots).

 To achieve this, we can provide a QIIME 2 artifact of the type `PCoAResults` to `qiime empress community-plot`.
 (Note that although the type is `PCoAResults` this can be any ordination matrix; it's totally possible to visualize the results of PCA, or even a biplot, here instead.)